 289. Lawmakers can find specific guidance on close-out netting in the UNIDROIT Principles on the Operation of Close-Out Netting Provisions.
+These Principles take the regulatory guidance on ipso facto clauses and the regulatory stay into account.

 5. Secured transactions law